 - If you have the right to vote, you will receive a polling card in the mail to your home address.
 If you use the Messages service of the Suomi.fi online service, you will only receive an electronic notification of your right to vote.
 If for some reason you have not received the polling card, contact the Digital and Population Data Services Agency for assistance.

-- On the actual election day, 18 April, you can only vote at the polling station that has been assigned to you in the Voting Register.
+- On the actual election day, 13 June, you can only vote at the polling station that has been assigned to you in the Voting Register.
 The information about your polling station can be found on the polling card and on the Suomi.fi online service.
-(See polling stations on page 9) Voting is open on 18 April from 9 a.m. to 8 p.m.
+Voting is open on 13 June from 9 a.m. to 8 p.m.

 - You can vote in advance at any advance polling station, also outside of Joensuu.
 The polling card includes a list of the voter’s advance polling stations nearby.